gdams/adoptium/content/blog/eclipse-temurin-8u392-11021-1709-and-2101-available/index.md

 ### Windows Binary Respin

 Eclipse Temurin 17.0.9 Windows are in a separate release named jdk-17.0.9+9.1 due to a respin that was required to fix a signing issue.

+### AIX JDK11 and JDK17 Unavailable

+Temurin 11 and 17 on AIX are not yet available due to [an issue with Harfbuzz](https://bugs.openjdk.org/browse/JDK-8313643) that will be resolved in the future with an update to the version of Harfbuzz included in the build.

+### Windows Server 2012 not supported

+Windows Server 2012 is no longer officially supported as Microsoft ended it extended support on October 10, 2023.

+### Macos Changes

+Macos 14 is supported for both MacOS x64 and Apple Silicon.
+Macos x64 10.15 is no longer supported.